egze/ruby_dci/README.md

 # RubyDci

 A classic DCI implementation for ruby with some extra sugar.
-I've been using DCI in my Rails projects and I extracted some common patters into this gem.
+I've been using DCI in my Rails projects and I extracted some common patterns into this gem.

 ## Installation